-The general view in Islam is that music is not allowed and Muslim scholars have debated this based on Quran and hadith.
+The general view in Islam is that music is not allowed and legal scholars have debated this based on Quran and hadith.
 The rulings that come from this also include singing and dancing as they are closely linked with music.
 Due to a hadith, scholars have said that musical instruments are haram from the clear wording of the Prophet SAW.

 So just to get this out of the way, we, as unlearned people within the faith of Islam MUST stay away from giving our own opinions and saying whatever we feel will justify our mindset.